abusedmedia/Presenta-WWW/content/legal/terms-of-service.md

 ## Conduct Restrictions

-While using Presenta, you agree that you will not under any circumstances:
+While using PRESENTA, you agree that you will not under any circumstances:

 - Upload, post, host, or transmit any content that is:
   - Is unlawful or promotes unlawful activities